Freakwill/reports/2025-02/local models.md

 - Dai, Zihang and Yang, Zhilin and Yang, Yiming and Carbonell, Jaime and Le, Quoc V and Salakhutdinov, Ruslan.
 Transformer-xl: Attentive language models beyond a fixed-length context,, arXiv:1901.02860, 2019

+- A. Vaswani, N. Shazeer, N. Norioka, J. Parmar, L. Jones, A. N. Gomez, Ł. Kaiser and I. Polosukhin, "Attention Is All You Need," in Advances in Neural Information Processing Systems, 2017: 5998-6008.